js-bone21/jekyll-uno/_posts/2017-10-03-my-twowheel-obsession.md

 Enter the KLR.

-When I bought this bike, I was not prepared for the cult following that comes with it [link to klr650.net].
-To pump up it’s reputation a bit, I’ll say that a version of this motorcycle is ridden by the US marines and unfortunately that version is not sold to the public [link to article saying this].
+When I bought this bike, I was not prepared for the cult following that comes with it [link to klr650.net](#).
+To pump up it’s reputation a bit, I’ll say that a diesel version of this motorcycle is ridden by the US marines and unfortunately that version is not sold to the public [link to article saying this](#).

+The KLR650 has one giant single cylinder.
+As a result, you get gobs of torque at low RPMs, but it doesn't rev too high (not so much power).
+It weighs a bit more than its competitors in the dual-sport category, and it's too heavy for any real off-roading.
+Where the KLR really shines is that it's absolutely bullet-proof.

+As I stated before, this beast (a variation of it) is ridden by the US Marines.
+Kawasaki has also been making this (basically) same exact bike for more than 30 years which means there is plenty of experience and plenty of parts.
+The Gen-1 KLR is carbeurated and as a result, basically all mechanical.
+The most complicated part of this bike is the rectifier used to power the thing once the motor is running.
+With minor modifications, there are people riding this bike well over 100,000 miles, which is nearly unheard of for a small engine machine.

-At any rate, as most people say, the KLR does nothing excellently, but it does most things well.
-Too heavy for true off-roading, not sporty enough for real knee-dragging, too vibrate-y for long highway runs, this beast deserves the credit for doing everything.
+At any rate, as most people say, the KLR does nothing excellently, but it does everything well.
+Too heavy for true off-roading, definitely not sporty enough for real knee-dragging, stock gearing isn't conducive to long highway runs, but this machine still deserves the credit for doing everything.
 And that is what I’ve asked of it so far (I still own this bike!).

 ### Circa 2016: My Third Motorcycle

 As a kid, I cant ever recall thinking that I’d be so fortunate as to own two motorcycles at the same time, but that became a reality in 2016 just before I moved out to Florida.

-A co-worker of mine was looking to sell his SV650, and I was eager to have a more street-oriented bike than the KLR, so I jumped.
+A co-worker of mine was looking to sell his SV650, and I was eager to have a more street-oriented bike than the KLR, so I jumped at the opportunity.

 The first-gen SV650 is a sleek-looking half-faired V-twin - two cylinders, arranged in a “V”-shape.
 The ride position of the bike is a bit less aggressive than a supersport (ie. CBR, GSX-R), which makes it (only slightly) more comfortable than those bikes.